Pakistani girl shot by Taliban defied threats for years

 “If the Taliban kill one Malala, they are thousands and thousands more brave girls like Malala in Swat.”

-Additional reporting by Jibran Ahmad in Peshawar and Katharine Houreld in Islamabad; Editing by Robert Birsel and Louise Ireland
+Additional reporting by Katharine Houreld in Islamabad; Editing by Robert Birsel and Louise Ireland